 If you are looking for a getaway you will not soon forget, consider breaking out your passport for a fun and exciting trip to Canada’s beautiful Vancouver Island – just a few hours from Washington.
-Our Seattle to Vancouver Island Road Trip Guide will give you all the tips you need for an amazing extended weekend away that you can enjoy any time of year (and in any weather).
+Our Seattle to Vancouver Island Road Trip Itinerary will give you all the tips you need for an amazing extended weekend away that you can enjoy any time of year (and in any weather).
 And the drive from Seattle to Vancouver is breathtaking!

 But first, I have a confession to make.
 This trip almost didn’t happen.
 It was planned for mid-October – before storm season was supposed to be in full swing.
 However, the day before we were supposed to leave, I started reading about this “typhoon-enhanced storm” that was due to hit Vancouver Island HARD!
 I even read on one site that there may be record flooding and other issues.
 Not exactly what we were hoping for.